How Different is Test Case Prioritization for Open and Closed Source Projects?

 \IEEEPARstart{R}{egression testing} is widely applied in both open-source projects and closed-source projects~\cite{fazlalizadeh2009prioritizing, lu2009introReg, mahajan2015intorReg}.
 When software comes with a large regression suite, then developers can check if their new changes damage old functionality.

-Excessive use of regression testing can be expensive and time consuming, especially if run after each modification to software.
-Such high-frequency regression testing can consumes as much as 80 percent of the testing budget, and require half the software maintenance effort~\cite{chittimalli2007cost}.
+Excessive use of regression testing can be expensive and time-consuming, especially if run after each modification to the software.
+Such high-frequency regression testing can consume as much as 80 percent of the testing budget and require half the software maintenance effort~\cite{chittimalli2007cost}.

-To reduce the cost of performing regression testing, {\em test case prioritization (TCP)} is widely studied in software testing.
-In this approach, some features are extracted from prior test suites and test results and then applied to prioritize the current round of tests.
+To reduce the cost of performing regression testing, {\em test case prioritization (TCP)} is widely studied in software testing~\cite{beller2019IDE, beller2015and, fazlalizadeh2009prioritizing, lu2009introReg, Wong1997TCPwidelyapply, cho2016history, elbaum2014techniques}.
+In test case prioritization, some features are extracted from prior test suites and test results and then applied to prioritize test cases in the current round.
 Google reports that test case prioritization can reduce the time for programmers to find 50\% of the failing tests from two weeks to one hour~\cite{elbaum2014techniques}.

 Prioritization schemes that work on some projects may fail on others.
 As shown later in this paper, not all projects track the information required for all the different prioritization algorithms.
 For example, suppose closed-source projects are prioritized using the textual descriptions of the test cases.
 That approach may not always work for open-source projects where such textual descriptions may be absent.
 Previously, Yu et al.~\cite{yu2019terminator} reported that the TERMINATOR test case prioritization algorithm was better than dozens of alternatives.
 However, TERMINATOR was developed for closed-source proprietary software.
 This raises the question: does TERMINATOR work for other kinds of projects (e.g. open-source projects)?